RobinCPC/NexMotion_API/docs/UserManual.md

 shall reset the value of timer within a specific period.
 Otherwise, if the timer reaches the configured time, the device will perform the corresponding actions for system shutdown automatically.
-​	The function is a protective measure to avoid the application crash or the system failure due to oth er programs.
+​	The function is a protective measure to avoid the application crash or the system failure due to other programs.
 In case of the system failure, the device will enable the shutdown process because the timer is timeout when application cannot be reset and.

-​	If the timer is enabled during the debugging phase of development stage, the debug process may interr upt the program.
+​	If the timer is enabled during the debugging phase of development stage, the debug process may interrupt the program.
 Some undesired ( cases may occurred since the timer is timeout and the system is shut down.
 Therefore, it is recommended to disable the function at the development stage and enable the function after the development completion f or additional protection.
 ​	Generally, the watch dog timer is used by enabling a system timer interrupt or creating an independent thread.
 [NMC_DeviceWatchdogTimerEnable()](@ref NMC_DeviceWatchdogTimerEnable) is used to enable the watch dog timer , and
 [NMC_DeviceWatchdogTimerReset()](@ref NMC_DeviceWatchdogTimerReset) is used to reset such timer.
 The reset may be two times or more